offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} sequencer` - A machine that performs DNA or RNA sequencing.

  * `{bm} sequencing error` - An error caused by a sequencer returning a fragment_SEQ where a nucleotide was misinterpreted at one or more positions (e.g. offset 3 was actually a C but it got scanned in as a G).

+    ```{note}
+    This term may also be used in reference to homopolymer errors, known to happen with nanopore technology.
+From [here](https://news.ycombinator.com/item?id=25459670)...

+    > A homopolymer is when you have stretches of the same nucleotide, and the error is miscounting the number of them. e.g: GAAAC could be called as "GAAC" or "GAAAAC" or even "GAAAAAAAC".
+    ```

  * `{bm} read/\b(read)_SEQ/i` - A segment of genome scanned in during the process of sequencing.